pluggableai/fanmeter-readme/README-cordova.md

 ### Push Notifications

-If you want a **fully plug-&-play experience** and wish to receive push notifications (if not receiving yet) from Fanmeter in your app, you should integrate `Firebase Cloud Messaging`.
+If you want a **fully plug-&-play experience** and wish to receive push notifications (if not receiving yet) from Fanmeter in your app, you should integrate Firebase Cloud Messaging.
 A complete, step-by-step tutorial is available in [Firebase's wiki](https://firebase.google.com/docs/cloud-messaging).

 Unfortunately, there is no official support from Google to Cordova's Firebase.
 One possible plugin, [Cloud Messaging](https://firebase.google.com/docs/cloud-messaging), can be used even though it has a set of issues that require specific attention when implementing it.
 For capacitor/Outsystems, look for the official firebase plugin.
 Nonetheless, the integration of Firebase in Cordova can be done as follows: